mpv-player/mpv/DOCS/man/options.rst

        Instead, an invisible temporary file is created.
 It depends on your C library where this file is created (usually ``/tmp/``), and whether filename is visible (the ``tmpfile()`` function is used).
-On some systems, automatic deletion of the cache file might not be guaranteed (like on MS Windows).
+On some systems, automatic deletion of the cache file might not be guaranteed.

        If you want to use a file cache, this mode is recommended, because it doesn't break ordered chapters or ``--audio-file``.
 These modes open